If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-Games such as Just Dance 2020 and Mario Party are regular favorites for social gatherings, while Zelda: Breath of the Wild and Mortal Kombat 11 will provide more serious gamers with the challenges and surreal storylines they love.
+Games such as Just Dance 2021 and Mario Party are regular favorites for social gatherings, while Zelda: Breath of the Wild will provide more serious gamers with the challenges and surreal storylines they love.
 Of course, non-gamers who don’t know their Marios from their Warios run the risk of buying the wrong title.
 If you don’t know what the best games for Nintendo Switch are (and don’t want to ask for advice lest you ruin the surprise of your gift), then you can’t go wrong with any of these Nintendo Switch games.

 1. Animal Crossing: New Horizons

-Why are people suddenly obsessed with Animal Crossing?
-That’s a hard question to answer, but the adorable game has definitely taken the internet by storm since its March 2020 release on the Switch.
+How did so many people end up suddenly obsessed with Animal Crossing?
+The pandemic quarantine probably had a lot to do with why this long-running franchise took the entire internet by storm since in March 2020.
 In fact, Animal Crossing: New Horizons couldn’t have come at a better time.
 Set on your own personal island (we all need a vacation from our homes every now and then), you and your animal neighbors have full control over the island landscape.
 You can make friends, plant a garden, go fishing, maintain your home and relax.
 To add a sense of realism, time is synced to real life, so day and nighttime, as well as seasons, change with the time of year.
 For builders and creators, Animal Crossing: New Horizons won’t disappoint.

 2. The Legend of Zelda: Breath of the Wild